algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 - **Heavy Initial Load**: The React library itself can add to the initial bundle size.
 - **Too Many Choices**: Various ways to structure projects (Hooks, Context API, Redux, etc.) can be overwhelming.

-However, we judge it suitable for our product and decided to went along with it.
+However, we judged it suitable for our product and decided to go along with it.

 Finally, we also thought of another library for the visualization part, which is D3.JS<sup><a id="9-bis" href="#9">[9]</a></sup>.
-The development team would mainly use it for it's user-friendly approach of UI features such as Zoom in/out.
+The development team would mainly use it for its user-friendly approach to UI features such as Zoom in/out.

 Advantages: